Noiredd/PEGAS/docs/tutorial.md

 This is when the atmospheric ascent ends, and active guidance begins.
 You want to be outside the atmosphere when that happens, 40-50 km is good.
 From this moment the UPFG is in control over your vehicle, and if you're too low and it decides to pitch up too much, you might experience your vehicle tumbling out of control for a moment, or even rapidly disassembling.
-It's not possible to provide example numbers, as this variable strongly depends on your vehicle - see the [boot files](kOS/boot).
+It's difficult to provide example numbers, as this variable strongly depends on your vehicle - see the [boot files](kOS/boot).

 ##### Rolling
 Roll control in PEGAS is achieved using two mechanisms.